REPRESENTATIVE FLORA AND FAUNA OF SEYMOUR TOWNSHIP,

 Virginia ctenucha moth Ctenucha virginica Arctiidae (tiger moths)

-Hickory tussock moth Lophocampa caryae Arctiidae: caterpillar is fluffy, white and black
+Hickory tussock moth Lophocampa caryae Arctiidae: caterpillar is fluffy, white & black, can cause rash FM

 Rosy maple moth Dryocampa rubicunda Member of the Saturniidae (great silk moths)